Interior Construction Drawings for Minimalist Homes

 So, what does the minimalist house architecture comprise of?

 Comprising of simple space geometries, the minimalist houses have functional layouts and are arranged purposefully.
 As little as possible space is wasted and rooms are either spacious or compact and efficient, based on the function they will solve.
-The idea behind this is to create clean and simple spaces which evoke tranquility and a sense of order.
+The idea behind this is to create clean and simple spaces which evoke tranquillity and a sense of order.

 Perhaps the most striking feature of minimalist house drawings are open floor plans, modest storage designs, minimal interior walls and emphasis on exterior views and daylight.
 You will not find formal sitting rooms, libraries, walk-in closets or dining rooms because many minimalistic floor plans lack redundant spaces.
 Instead, open expanses are flexible and can be used for multiple purposes.